Nizamuddin4493/Hello-World/README.md

 ## Getting Started

 It is my first project in microverse.
-In this project I Created has a new GitHub repo named it Hello-World, and a new branch according to the GitHub flow with one .gitignore file.
+In this project I Created a new GitHub repo named it Hello-World, and a new branch according to the GitHub flow with one .gitignore file and adding node_modules file to .gitignore to not add the dependencies to the project.

 ## Authors